jestro/Labyrinth-Backend/README.md

 # Labyrinth Backend

 A backend for a web application game made with Java and Gradle.
-This backend was made as a part of a group project within bachelor studies and is meant to simulate games of [Labyrinth](https://www.ravensburger.org/ca-en/discover/labyrinth/index.html).
+This backend was made as a part of a group project within bachelor studies and is meant to simulate games of [Labyrinth](https://www.ravensburger.org/ca-en/discover/labyrinth/index.html) together with the [frontend](https://github.com/jestro/Labyrinth-Frontend).

 ## Dependencies